playstel/shooting_ecs_morpeh/README.md

 # ECS Morpeh Test

-This project briefly shows how the ECS architecture works.
+This project briefly shows how the [Morpeh ECS](https://github.com/scellecs/morpeh?tab=readme-ov-file#unity-engine) architecture works.

 First-person view, the hero is moving forward, has a movement speed, and can deviate left or right (ProviderTransform) if the player holds the mouse button.
-When you press the SPACE, a shooting event is triggered through Morpeh.Events.
+When you press the SPACE, a shooting event is triggered through [Morpeh.Events](https://github.com/codewriter-packages/Morpeh.Events).
 Shooting is accompanied by VFX, SFX, Animation.

 ![image](https://github.com/user-attachments/assets/63d54b8c-5e8a-493a-bb89-7f090e303f74)